IGreatlyDislikeJavascript/bootstrap-tourist/README.md

 ### Progress bar & progress text:
-Use the following options globally or per step to show tour progress: showProgressBar - shows a bootstrap progress bar for tour progress at the top of the tour content showProgressText - shows a textual progress (N/X, i.e.: 1/24 for slide 1 of 24) in the tour title
+With thanks to @macroscian, @thenewbeat for fixes to this code, incorporated in Tourist v0.12 Use the following options globally or per step to show tour progress: showProgressBar - shows a bootstrap progress bar for tour progress at the top of the tour content showProgressText - shows a textual progress (N/X, i.e.: 1/24 for slide 1 of 24) in the tour title